Dark Patterns Tip Line

 Sharing a dark pattern you spotted in the wild helps us learn more about interfaces and designs that impact real people.
 Your tips will help policymakers and enforcers hold companies accountable for their dishonest and harmful practices, and we may feature your submission on this site.
 Join the movement to call out corporations for taking what’s not theirs.

 We encourage uploading images or screenshots that show the dark pattern you’ve encountered.
 Please don’t include any personal information in your submission.
+We review all submissions prior to publishing them on the website, and may opt to not publish your submission due to quality or clarity issues, or if your submission duplicates an existing published dark pattern on our site.

 The Dark Patterns Tip Line is a platform people can use to submit manipulative designs they encounter in everyday digital products and services.
 Through crowdsourcing human stories of digital manipulation and amplifying people’s voices, we will raise awareness of the real-life harms that result from manipulative design.